UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Q: If I’m pregnant or nursing, should I get the vaccine?

 A: Please discuss vaccination with your provider.
-See the Society for Maternal-Fetal Medicine statement on SARS-CoV-2 vaccination or American College of Obstetricians and Gynecologists statement on vaccinating pregnant and lactating patients against COVID-19.
-Also, see: CDC: Interim Clinical Considerations for Use of mRNA COVID-19 Vaccines Currently Authorized in the United States
+The CDC recommends COVID vaccination for pregnant, breastfeeding, those trying to get pregnant or those who might become pregnant in the future.
+See COVID-19 Vaccines While Pregnant or Breastfeeding.
+Also, see the Society for Maternal-Fetal Medicine statement on SARS-CoV-2 vaccination or American College of Obstetricians and Gynecologists statement on vaccinating pregnant and lactating patients against COVID-19.

 Q: Do we know if the side effects of the vaccine are greater or less if you have had the virus?